 Mohs micrographic surgery is also called margin controlled excision.
-It is a specialist type of surgery that aims to remove all the skin cancer and leave as much healthy skin tissue as possible.
+It is a specialist type of surgery.
+It aims to remove all the skin cancer and leave as much healthy skin tissue as possible.

-As it is a specialised type of surgery, you might be referred to another hospital to have the treatment.
+As it is a specialised type of surgery, your doctor might refer you to another hospital to have the treatment.

 Mohs micrographic surgery (MMS) is most useful for:

-- basal cell cancers that has come back after removal or have not been completely removed
+- basal cell cancers that have come back after removal or have not been completely removed

-- basal cell cancers that has grown in an area that has had surgery or radiotherapy before
+- basal cell cancers that have grown in an area that has had surgery or radiotherapy before

 - basal cell cancers that are growing into surrounding skin tissue